subodh10000/JarvisAI/readme.md

-# HARDCODED local virtual assistant (No AI api)
+# HARDCODED Jarvis- The local virtual assistant (No AI api)

-An intelligent, feature-rich voice assistant built in Python that responds to voice commands and performs a wide variety of tasks.
+An intelligent, feature-rich voice assistant built in Python that responds to voice commands and performs a wide variety of tasks even without the internet.

 ## Features